micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 ###### Aspects
 Peína is the devourer of Hunger and Pestilance.
 ## [[Hikari]]
-The pure dragon goddess of the [[Dragonborn]] and especially [[Kochavism]].
+The pure dragon goddess of the [[Drakonos]] and especially [[Kochavism]].
 It is believed she and her brother live on [[Yahti]] and though her light shines on the world, they continue to war for control of the sphere.
 ###### Aspects
 Hikari is the queen of light and freedom.
 ## [[Yami]]
-Hikari's corrupt brother, he vies for control over [[Yahti]] and despises his sister and her Dragonborn.
+Hikari's corrupt brother, he vies for control over [[Yahti]] and despises his sister and her Drakonos.
 ###### Aspects
 Yami is Hikari's opposite and is the lord of darkness and control.
 ## Krag the Quick